-Your euros will be converted into the GBP by the exchange rate that is in favour of the bank.
+- Your euros will be converted into the GBP by the exchange rate that is in favor of the bank.

 As you can see, such a money transfer system is extremely ineffective and always provides benefits to the banks.
 With the use of blockchain technology, this process is far more efficient and straightforward.

 The original bitcoin blockchain is an open-source technology that offers an alternative to the traditional transfer of currencies.
 The intermediary is replaced by a system with group verification which provides a high degree of traceability, safety, and speed.

 In our case, we can send our cryptocurrencies to Adam directly through the blockchain, without the rigid imitations of banks.